 With Amazon on your side, you'll find much of your valuable time freed up to work on other aspects of your business.
 You'll get a lot more done when you don't have to spend hours each day packing and shipping items or dealing with customer questions of the type Amazon itself could answer.

 Selling on Amazon is a great step to take toward eCommerce success, but there's always more to learn, and more steps you can take to build your business.
 You should definitely have an online store of your very own to work alongside your Amazon sales — you'll have opportunities you can't have if you're just using one or the other, alone.
-Make sure you evaluate your options so you can choose the best eCommerce platform for working with Amazon.
+Make sure you evaluate your options so you can choose the best eCommerce software for working with Amazon.

 Besides, if you're using the right eCommerce platform, you don't even have to start selling on Amazon to receive some of the same benefits listed in this article — instead, you can start by implementing Amazon Pay on your online store.
 By allowing your customers to pay with their saved information from Amazon.com, you'll give them a convenient checkout and in turn receive the same trust that customers have in Amazon's reputation.